Night sailing

 how we

-perceive the colours on a paper chart we are trying to view.
+perceive the colours on any paper chart we are trying to view.

 Charts use colour codes to highlight between different aspects such as